Topics to be collected include

 Scope and Purpose:

 General works are collected at the initial study level.
-Professional works, journals, proceedings, standards, and data compilations are collected at the research level.
+Professional works, textbooks, scholarly monographs, data compilations, journals, proceedings, societal transactions, symposia, codes, and standards are collected at the research level.

 Popular works are excluded from this collection.

 Policy Revised: 25 Jul 2013